About FiberGoal

 The distinction between soluble and insoluble fiber matters too.
 Soluble fiber (oats, beans, apples) dissolves in water, feeds gut bacteria, and forms a gel that slows digestion.
 Insoluble fiber (wheat bran, vegetables) adds bulk and speeds transit time.
 Both count toward your daily goal — and both have distinct benefits.

 FiberGoal is an informational tool, not medical advice.
 Nutritional values are reference amounts from USDA data — actual fiber content in any given food varies by ripeness, preparation method, and sourcing.
-Consult a registered dietitian for personalized recommendations.
+Individual fiber needs vary based on age, sex, health conditions, and medications.
+Consult a registered dietitian or your healthcare provider for personalized dietary recommendations.

 Tools